 Ranking within the top 3 search results for quality search queries means the difference between getting traffic and getting close to getting traffic.
 These coveted top spots can be hard to reach.
-In this article we are going to discuss how to optimize content for SEO so you can rank at the top of Google.
+We are only going to look at how to optimize content for SEO so you can rank at the top of Google.

 (Webpage Highly Optimized) Content is king